pcp-atop(1) — Linux manual page

 delivered to higher layers by IP, number of packets for‐

-warded by IP, number of input errors (UDP), number of
+warded by IP, number of input errors (UDP), number of no‐

-(TCP), number of established connections at this moment
+number of established connections at this moment (TCP),

-number of checksum errors on received packets (TCP).
+of checksum errors on received packets (TCP).

 Next, one line is shown for every interface.

-Subsequent fields: name of the interface, number of
+Subsequent fields: name of the interface, number of pack‐

-terface, interface speed, and duplex mode (0=half,
+interface speed, and duplex mode (0=half, 1=full).

-IFB Subsequent fields: name of the InfiniBand interface,
+IFB Subsequent fields: name of the InfiniBand interface, port

-ber of packets received, and number of packets transmit‐
+packets received, and number of packets transmitted.

 NUM Subsequent fields: NUMA node number, page size for this